The WNBA semifinals are here. Will the Storm open series vs. Lynx rested or rusty?

 Meanwhile, Bird has played just 11 games due to a bone bruise that occurred on July 28 in the first matchup against Minnesota, a 90-66 Storm victory.
 She re-aggravated the injury Sept.
 9.

-“Being in and out and in and out, that’s been tough,” said Bird who averaged 9.8 points and 5.2 assists while shooting 49.4 percent from the field and 46.9 percent on three-pointers – both career highs.
+“Being in and out and in and out, that’s been tough,” said Bird, who averaged 9.8 points and 5.2 assists while shooting 49.4% from the field and 46.9% on three-pointers – both career highs.
 “It’s probably been the most mentally challenging season I’ve ever been in.
 And then you add all the wobble aspects to it, but those pale in comparison to be honest to what I’m feeling from a basketball standpoint.

 “Right when I was getting into my groove, I had to sit down again.
 So that’s kind of disappointing.
 But I’ve also learned through my career, I can handle a lot mentally.
-Hopefully, I’ll be back in my groove once playoffs start.”
+Hopefully, I’ll be back in my groove once the playoffs start.”

 How will Seattle contend with Sylvia Fowles?